-We compared RCE-SR and -DIR with CPLEX-SR and -DIR, since the implementation of Hottopixx methods in \cite{Gil14b, Miz22} uses CPLEX and solves Hottopixx models directly.
-Figure \ref{Fig: exp 1} summarizes the average elapsed time for each dataset.
+We compared RCE-SR and -DIR with CPLEX-SR and -DIR, since the Hottopixx methods in \cite{Gil13, Gil14b, Miz22} use CPLEX and solve the Hottopixx models directly.
+Figure \ref{Fig: exp 1 - average elapsed time} summarizes the average elapsed time for each dataset.
 We can see from the figure that RCE is faster than CPLEX for $n \ge 1000$.
-In particular, RCE-SR is significantly faster than the other algorithms and its average elapsed time increases more slowly.
-RCE-DIR is faster than CPLEX-DIR, but its average elapsed time increases more rapidly than RCE-SR. The results suggest that RCE-SR should be used for the implementation of Hottopixx when dealing with large matrices.
+In particular, RCE-SR is significantly faster than the other methods and its average elapsed time increases more slowly.
+RCE-DIR is faster than CPLEX-DIR, but its average elapsed time increases more rapidly than that of RCE-SR. The results suggest that RCE-SR should be used for implementing Hottopixx when dealing with large matrices.

 To better understand why RCE-SR was faster than the other methods, we provide Tables \ref{Tab: exp 1 - detailed results of RCE-DIR and CPLEX-DIR} and \ref{Tab: exp 1 - detailed results of RCE-SR and CPLEX-SR}, which summarize the results for ten HSI matrices with varied noise intensity levels $\nu_1, \ldots, \nu_{10}$ in the dataset with $n=2500$.
 For RCE-SR, Table \ref{Tab: exp 1 - detailed results of RCE-SR and CPLEX-SR} shows that $\ell$ did not increase significantly during the iterations, which in turn led to a substantial reduction in computation time compared with CPLEX-SR. For RCE-DIR, Table \ref{Tab: exp 1 - detailed results of RCE-DIR and CPLEX-DIR} indicates that the maximum values of $\ell$ exceeded $n/2$ for $\nu_5, \ldots, \nu_{10}$ and in particular, that it solved $\Primal(\LC, \LC)$ and $\Dual(\LC, \LC)$ four times instead of three for $\nu_5$ and $\nu_9$.
 Consequently, the elapsed times of RCE-DIR were nearly the same as those of CPLEX-DIR for $\nu_5$ and $\nu_9$.

 We also examined the effect of the parameters $\zeta$ and $\eta$ on the computational time of RCE-SR. In the experiments, $\zeta$ was varied from $5$ to $20$ in increments of $5$, and $\eta$ was varied from $50$ to $200$ in increments of $50$, resulting in $16$ parameter combinations.
 For each combination of $(\zeta, \eta)$, RCE-SR was applied to six datasets, comprising the five datasets used in the previous experiments and an additional dataset with $n=5000$.
 The results indicated that the elapsed time of RCE-SR did not change substantially when $(\zeta, \eta)$ were varied across the $16$ combinations.
 Detailed experimental results are provided in Appendix \ref{Appx: Effect of parameters zeta and eta on elapsed time of RCE-SR}.